 https://oakgrovecenter.org/

-Serving more than 800 children and teens each year, Oak Grove offers a wide spectrum of services: residential care, education, wraparound services, sports and the arts, programs for Autism and independent living, partial hospitalization, outpatient services, addiction recovery and relapse prevention programs, and more.
+Nonprofit residential, educational, and treatment center (with multiple campuses) for at-risk and special needs youth.
+Oak Grove offers a wide spectrum of services: residential care, education, wraparound services, sports, arts, programs for Autism and independent living, partial hospitalization, outpatient services, addiction recovery and relapse prevention programs, and more.
 Two campuses in the Inland Empire:

-• Murrieta – 24-hour residential, educational, and therapeutic treatment center.
+• Oak Grove Center: Murrieta – 24-hour residential, educational, and therapeutic treatment center.
 It has three dormitories housing up to 76 children and teens ages 8-18, and it also houses a K-12 non-public school complete with a baseball field, gymnasium, Autism sensory room, and cafeteria.
-Campus offers struggling youth many options and benefits to support their treatment, including a library, a music and dance studio, an organic garden, a playground, a bunny petting zoo, an on-site therapy and nurse station, and much more.
+Campus offers struggling youth many options and benefits to support their treatment, including a library, a music and dance studio, an organic garden, a playground, a bunny petting zoo, an on-site therapy and nurse station, and more.

 Port View Preparatory